Anon-Planet/thgtoa/docs/code/develop.md

 ## CI/CD pipeline overview

 The pipeline is fully manual after the initial build - no step automatically triggers the next.
 This prevents version mismatches between what was built, what was signed, and what gets released.
+The workflows are numbered to help guide you.

 ```
 push to main  (or manual trigger)
       │
       ▼
-  build.yml
+  01-build.yml
   Builds thgtoa.pdf + thgtoa-dark.pdf.
   Uploads artifact: pdfs
   Note the run ID.
       │
-      │  # manually trigger sign.yml with the build run ID
+      │  # manually trigger 02-sign.yml with the build run ID
       ▼
-  sign.yml
+  02-sign.yml
   Downloads pdfs artifact.
 Hashes (SHA-256 + BLAKE2b) and GPG-signs
   all files.
 Commits export/ back to main.
 Uploads artifacts:
   signatures, pdfs-signed
   Note the run ID.
       │
-      │  # manually trigger release.yml with the sign run ID
+      │  # manually trigger 03-release.yml with the sign run ID
       ▼
-  release.yml
+  03-release.yml
   Downloads signatures + pdfs-signed artifacts.
 Runs VirusTotal.
   Creates GitHub Release tagged release-YYYYMMDD-<short-sha>.
       │
-      │  # manually trigger changelog.yml with the version string
+      │  # manually trigger 04-changelog.yml with the version string
       ▼
-  changelog.yml
+  04-changelog.yml
   Runs update_changelog.py, prepends a new ## [vX.Y.Z] entry,
   commits back to main.
 ```

 Each stage is independent.
-If signing fails (e.g. an expired key), re-run only `sign.yml` pointing at the existing build artifact - no need to rebuild the PDFs.
+If signing fails (e.g. an expired/revoked key, other problems in CI), re-run only `02-sign.yml` pointing at the existing build artifact - no need to rebuild the PDFs.

 !!! warning "Before you push"